prashantsah567/Project1-CommunityBoard/readme.md

 ## Notes

-The most challenging part was to pass the values as props and then process them.
+- The challenging part was to pass the values as props and then process them.
 However I was able to do it with some online research.

 ## License

-    Copyright [2023] [prashant_sah]
+    Copyright [2023] [Prashant Sah]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.